 }

-This gives you access to findAll(Specification<T> spec) and findAll(Specification<T> spec, Pageable pageable).
+This makes findAll(Specification<T> spec) and findAll(Specification<T> spec, Pageable pageable) available.
 The entity is assumed to look like this:

 @Entity